modm-io/modm/tools/build_script_generator/cmake/module.md

 - option `MODM_RTT_CHANNEL=0` as integer.

-Configures OpenOCD in RTT mode to output the chosen channel (default 0) via a simple telnet client.
-Disconnect with Ctrl+D.
+Configures OpenOCD in RTT mode to output the chosen channel (default 0) via netcat.
+Stop listening with Ctrl+C.
 (\* *only ARM Cortex-M targets*)

 See the `modm:platform:rtt` module for details how to use RTT for data transfer.